 - .Keep up great relationships with loved ones.

 - Accept and acknowledge that change is a part of life.

-- Make a move on issues as opposed to simply hoping they vanish or sitting tight for them to resolve themselves.
+- Make a move on issues instead of simply hoping they vanish or sitting tight for them to resolve themselves.

-Research shows that when resilient individuals face hardship, they search for the good in the midst of the pressure.
-They draw in with the controllable parts of their lives – like family, individual well-being and offering back to the community.
-They build up a healthy social supportive system of resilient role models, directing on individuals who lift them up.
+Research shows that when resilient individuals face hardship, they search for good amid the pressure.
+They draw in with the controllable parts of their lives – like family, individual well-being, and offering back to the community.
+They build up a healthy social, supportive system of resilient role models, directing individuals who lift them.

 Bring It All Together

-It is meaningful to keep in mind that there's a light at the end of the tunnel.
-There is definitely a strong link between ‘positivity’ and health.
+It is meant to keep in mind that there's a light at the end of the tunnel.
+There is a strong link between ‘positivity’ and health.
 Focus on what is within our control.